 Thoughts of all the ways I need to step it back up have been poking around in the back of my mind in recent months, but it was my trip to Minnesota last week that gave me the new fresh outlook and motivation I needed.
 It was just the right nudge to fire me up again and help me commit to getting back on track.
 It was seeing things like…

 - How they raise all their own animals for meat and eggs for them, their two daughters' families, and other relatives.
-The way their animals are well cared for, out grazing on lush, green pasture, fed a diet that keeps them healthy and those who eat the meat, and butchered humanely and with gratefulness.
-Click here to see pictures of their gorgeous farm in my public thank you note, and there I also tell you all about our real foodie field trips, and how the kids and I were pampered like crazy!
+I saw the way their animals are well cared for, out grazing on lush green pasture, fed a diet that keeps them healthy and those who eat that meat, and all butchered humanely and with gratefulness.
+Click here to see pictures of their gorgeous farm in my public thank you note.
+(There I also tell you all about our real foodie field trips, and how the kids and I were pampered like crazy!)

-- How almost everything else they eat is grown by Kay's sister, Brenda, and husband Rick (and their friends), or her friend, Pam.
-See Pam's CSA farm and cheese making shop here, along with a little more about my trip.
+- How almost everything else they eat is grown by Kay's sister, Brenda, and husband Rick (and their friends) in their garden, or her friend Pam on her CSA farm.
+See Pam's farm and cheese making shop here, along with a little more about my trip.

 There are things I probably WON'T do: